lord-thetford/lord-thetford/README.md

 ## About me
 - 👋 My pronouns: he/him/his
 - 🔍 Looking for new professional opportunities!
+- 👨‍🎓 Graduated from Texas A&M University, class of 2017
 - 👨‍💻 My top professional skills:
   - 🐍 Python 3.12
   - 🟪 .NET 8 with C#